DH-RSE-Summer-School/DH-RSE-Summer-School-2026/Day 2/lesson-extraction.md

 > ## Objectives
 > By the end of this lesson you will be able to:
 > - Load a set of records into the workflow canvas
+> - Record a human "gold standard" answer for each record
+> - Write a prompt that gets clean, structured output from a model
 > - Run a small language model to extract structured fields from text
-> - Write a prompt that gets clean, structured output from a model
-> - Record a human "gold standard" answer for each record
+> - Score the outputs yourself and compare against the judge
 > - Write a rubric that lets an LLM judge score a model's extraction field by field
-> - Score the outputs yourself and compare against the judge
-> - Read the results in a comparison report
+> - Read the results in a comparison report!

 > ## Prerequisites
 > - You have completed PoC orientation (placing and connecting nodes)